What is a breast reduction for breast cancer (therapeutic mammoplasty)?

 - infection of the surgical site (wound)

-- developing a collection of blood or fluid inside a breast
+- developing lump under your wound caused by blood collecting (haematoma) or fluid (seroma) inside a breast

 - developing a hard lump in a breast

-- numbness or continued pain on the outer part of your breast
+- numbness or continued pain on the breast or around the scars

 - loss of skin, including the areola and nipple